Automated Messages are messages that are automatically sent to users when certain conditions are met.

 confirm your choice(s).

-When Web Browsers and/or Windows is the only enabled platform, the only available message type is Push Notification.
+When Web Browsers and/or Windows is the only enabled channel, the only available message type is Push Notification.

-When Web Browsers and an app platform other than Windows are enabled, you have the option to combine the Push Notification with an In-App Message.
+When Web Browsers and an app channel other than Windows are enabled, you have the option to combine the Push Notification with an In-App Message.